reshmanawaz/EE538-HW1/summer23_hw1-reshmanawaz-1/README.md

  2. Write some unit tests for them in student_test.cc

 Reverse:
-Given a 􏰐vector, return its reversed rersion.
+Given a vector, return its reversed rersion.

 Plus One:
 Given a positive integer represented by􏰒an array􏰒of digits, add one to that number.
-If the input 􏰏as invalid, (i.e. digits are not between 0 to 9), return 􏰓-1
+If the input as invalid, (i.e. digits are not between 0 to 9), return -1

 ## Question 2: